Stars Align: Production and release

 On April 5, 2018, studio Eight Bit announced via Twitter that it was collaborating with Kazuki Akane to produce a new original anime.
 Akane is writing and directing the series, and Itsuka is providing the original character designs.
-Yūichi Takahashi is serving as the series' chief animation director, character designer, and series animation director (the latter credit referring to directorial duties).
+Yūichi Takahashi is serving as the series' chief animation director, character designer, and series animation director.
 Additionally, Miki Takeshita is in charge of scene setting, Shiori Shiwa is serving as art director, and Jin Aketagawa is serving as sound director at Magic Capsule.
 FlyingDog is producing the series' music.
-Instrumental band jizue is composing the series' music.
+Instrumental band Jizue is composing the series' music.
 The series is listed for 12 episodes.
 Megumi Nakajima performed the series' opening theme song "Suisō", while AIKI from bless4 performed the series' ending theme song "Kago no Naka no Bokura wa".

 The series aired from October 10 to December 26, 2019, and was broadcast on TBS, BS-TBS, and other channels.
 Funimation has licensed the series for a simuldub.
 From May 31, 2022, the series was moved to Crunchyroll, a streaming service that Funimation's parent company Sony Pictures Television acquired in 2021.

 In October 2019, two dancers accused the show of plagiarizing their choreography for the ending sequence, and their posts went viral on Twitter.
 In response, TBS Entertainment issued an apology to the dancers.

 After the final episode, Kazuki Akane revealed that the anime was originally planned to be 24 episodes, but the production committee had decided to cut down the length of the series last minute.
 Akane promised that he would find another way to wrap up his original story through a sequel.

 In April 2021, Kazuki Akane said he has been unable to find a company that will fund more episodes of Stars Align.